 - Interaction between international, national, and sub-national climate policy

-The Harvard Project has conducted research workshops in Cambridge, Massachusetts, Venice, Italy, and Berlin, Germany—for Project authors and other scholars studying climate change policy.
+The Harvard Project has conducted research workshops in Cambridge, Massachusetts, Venice, Italy, Berlin, Germany, and Beijing, China—for Project authors and other scholars studying climate change policy.
 The Harvard Project has collaborated with leading research institutes focusing on environmental economics and policy: Fondazione Eni Enrico Mattei, based in Venice and Milan; the Mercator Research Institute on Global Commons and Climate Change, in Berlin; the National Center for Climate Change Strategy and International Cooperation in Beijing; and Resources for the Future, in Washington, D.C.

 The Project has conducted numerous roundtables and workshops bringing together researchers, policy makers, and stakeholders (advocates and leaders in business and non-governmental organizations), in Brussels, Washington, D.C., Canberra, Rome, London, Paris, Tokyo, Seoul, Mexico City, Beijing, and Doha.
 Summaries are available on the Project's website.

-The Project has conducted policy-outreach meetings at the Thirteenth (Bali, Indonesia), Fourteenth (Poznan, Poland), Fifteenth (Copenhagen, Denmark), and Sixteenth (Cancun, Mexico), Eighteenth (Doha, Qatar), and Nineteenth (Warsaw, Poland), and Twentieth (Lima, Peru), and Twenty-First (Paris, France) COPs.
-At the COPs—and at intermediate U.N. negotiating sessions—Project leaders have also held meetings with individual negotiating teams from over 50 countries.
+The Project has conducted policy-outreach meetings at the Thirteenth (Bali, Indonesia), Fourteenth (Poznan, Poland), Fifteenth (Copenhagen, Denmark), Sixteenth (Cancun, Mexico), Eighteenth (Doha, Qatar), Nineteenth (Warsaw, Poland), Twentieth (Lima, Peru), and Twenty-First (Paris, France) COPs.
+At the COPs—and at intermediate UNFCCC negotiating sessions—Harvard Project leaders have also held meetings with individual negotiating teams from over 50 countries.
 At all of these meetings, the Project receives valuable insights, suggestions, and feedback with regard to international climate change policy.

 ABOUT THE PROJECT'S DIRECTOR

 Robert Stavins is the Albert Pratt Professor of Business and Government and Director of the Harvard Environmental Economics Program, as well as a University Fellow of Resources for the Future and a Research Associate of the National Bureau of Economic Research.
 He has been a Coordinating Lead Author of the Intergovernmental Panel on Climate Change and Chair of the U.S. EPA's Environmental Economics Advisory Committee.
-His research has examined climate strategies, cap-and-trade systems, carbon sequestration, and technology innovation and diffusion.
+His research has examined climate strategies, cap-and-trade and pollution tax systems, carbon sequestration, and technology innovation and diffusion.